RealisticJackdaw/watchly/CONTRIBUTING.md

     - Follow [STYLE-GUIDE.md](STYLE-GUIDE.md)
 1. Run tests the before submitting a pull request.
 1. Submit tests if your pull request contains new, testable behavior.
-1. Your pull request is comprised of a single, squashed commit.
+1. Your pull request should be comprised of a squashed commit if there are several commits that are working to the same end.

 ## Checklist: